Skip to content

 Healthcare Cybersecurity By the Numbers

-Verizon Data Breach Investigations Report 2024
+IBM Cost of Data Breach Report 2024

 The HIPAA Security Rule: Your Legal Foundation

 The HIPAA Security Rule (45 CFR Part 164) divides its requirements into three categories: administrative safeguards, physical safeguards, and technical safeguards.
-Understanding these categories is the baseline for any defensible healthcare data security program—and the starting point for every HHS OCR audit.
+Understanding these categories is the baseline for any defensible healthcare data security program and the starting point for every HHS OCR audit.

 Administrative Safeguards